lacework/go-sdk/api/README.md

 ## Examples

-Create a new Lacework client that will automatically generate a new access token from the provided set of API keys, then hit the `/external/integrations` endpoint to list all available integrations from your account:
+Create a new Lacework client that will automatically generate a new access token from the provided set of API keys, then hit the `/api/v2/AlertChannels` endpoint to list all available alert channels in your account:
 ```go
 package main